 Laboratory Credentials

-The laboratory must hold National Environmental Laboratory Accreditation Program (NELAP) certification from the Florida Department of Health's Environmental Laboratory Certification Program (DoH ELCP).
+The laboratory must hold National Environmental Laboratory Accreditation Program (NELAP) certification from the Florida Department of Health's Environmental Laboratory Certification Program (DOH ELCP).

-Out-of-state laboratories must be either certified by DoH, or be NELAP-certified by another state with secondary accreditation by DoH.
+Out-of-state laboratories must be either certified by DOH, or be NELAP-certified by another state with secondary accreditation by DOH.

 The laboratory must be certified for the test technology, analyte, and matrices that will be requested.
-This does not apply to analysis being done for drinking water.
+This does not apply to analysis for drinking water.

 Request a copy of the Current Certification and Analyte Sheets (must be for the current fiscal year which runs July 1 to June 30).

-Verify the certification through the DEP Web Site, or the DoH offices.
+Verify the certification through the DEP Web Site, or the DOH offices.

 On-Site Visit